 can be nil (if nobody's logged).

-#2 Updated by Todd McGrath almost 11 years ago
+#2 Updated by Todd McGrath about 11 years ago

 I'll attach two patch files that solved it

 What do you think?
 (I'm coming from Java and trying to